Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 The most advantageous aspect of such a policy is that you get to accumulate wealth on a tax-deferred basis.
 Cash value life insurance offers a lower interest rate than traditional investment vehicles.
 Also, any unused monetary value at the time of your death usually reverts to the insurance company.

 For most people, term life insurance is enough.
 It is cheaper and easier to understand.
 Some policyholders may prefer another type of insurance coverage.
-But if you have maxed out your retirement funds, have a sizable emergency fund, and can commit to a long-term contract, life insurance with cash value can be a good option.
+But if you have maxed out your retirement funds, have a sizable emergency fund, and can commit to a long-term contract, life insurance with cash surrender value can be a good option.
 Even then, it would be best to speak to a trusted life insurance expert first.

-For those facing illness or disability, an option instead of life insurance with cash value is to pursue an insurance claim for financial compensation.
+For those facing illness or disability, an option instead of life insurance with cash surrender value is to pursue an insurance claim for financial compensation.
 If you are heading into retirement, you could look into setting up an annuity with life insurance companies to provide protection to you and your loved ones.
 If you don't have access to a workplace retirement account, you could also look into an Individual Retirement Account (IRA).
 These alternatives address your urgent financial needs and can be beneficial during a financial crisis.

 Cash Value vs Cash Surrender Value

-Cash value refers to the sum of money that builds up in the investment-component of permanent life insurance policies.
+Cash value refers to the sum of money that builds up in the investment-component of permanent life insurance policy.
 This money grows on a tax-deferred basis, at either fixed or variable rates, and can be tapped into anytime you want.
 You, the policy owner, can make withdrawals or take a loan against your policy’s cash value for any purpose and use the funds however you like.

 The monetary value is for the policyholder (or policyholders) to use during their lifetime.
 Upon the insured’s death, unused cash value generally reverts to the insurance carrier, including the guaranteed cash value.
 Beneficiaries receive only the death benefit.